How to Make a Day in the Life Video

 - Show that friendships are developed and encouraged by featuring other colleagues that pop in

 Stories Inc. worked with Activision Blizzard to highlight the tech talent behind the hit franchise World of Warcraft.
 In this video, Elsbeth shares how she collaborates to create new tech workflows.
-And more importantly: how her work ultimately impacts player experience.
+And more importantly: how her work ultimately impacts the player experience.

 Audio and video quality matters